 Most of us have come face-to-face with many struggles.
 Life has ups and downs.
 For some, these ups and downs are extreme, catapulting a person from the heights of euphoria to the depths of despair in a matter of the time it takes to draw a breath.
 Life tests us.
 Heartache is inevitable.
 As human beings, we can’t escape struggle.
 To fight it is futile.
 But, to embrace it is empowering.

-Accept Struggles as Pathway to Peace
+Accept Struggles as a Pathway to Peace

 We serve ourselves better when we stroll on the path of learning and accepting struggles as a way to peace.
 Space opens up for us to widen our stride, breathe deeper, capture a wide-angle view of what’s really happening alongside of us.
 Not shackled to the underbrush of hatred, anger, or other deflating emotions brought on by life’s blows, we’re free to absorb the lessons it is trying to teach us.

-Absorb the Lessons in Struggles
+Absorb the lessons in struggles

 What we resist persists, right?
 Let’s face it, we’re all going to face turmoil.
 So, how can be protect ourselves from its potential damage?
 How can we stand strong against its relentless push?
 How can we best survive these disappointments and heartaches?